-Moreover, to accommodate the rising demand of future networks with flexible and reconfigurable characteristics, a new technology termed as self-sustainable reconfigurable intelligent surface (RIS) has been recently proposed \cite{zeris}.
-A self-sustainable RIS controls the propagation environment via software-controlled metasurfaces and its energy requirement is met from the incident signal via the process of energy harvesting (EH).
+Moreover, to accommodate the rising demand of future networks with flexible and reconfigurable characteristics, a new technology termed as reconfigurable intelligent surface (RIS) has been recently proposed \cite{r1r1,r12minor}.
+A self-sustainable RIS \cite{zeris} controls the propagation environment via software-controlled metasurfaces and its energy requirement is met from the incident signal via the process of energy harvesting (EH).
 The authors in \cite{tcom} investigate the problem of transmit waveform design in a self-sustainable RIS-assisted DCSK-based set-up.
 This work focuses on the reflection-only RISs, i.e., this RIS is capable of only reflecting the incident signal.
 Both the transmitter (Tx) and the receiver (Rx) need to be located on the same side of the RIS.
 In this context, the work in \cite{sris} proposes the novel concept of a simultaneously transmitting and reflecting (STAR) RIS, capable of $360^\circ$ radio environment implementation.
 But still, the RIS transmitted/reflected signal is attenuated twice, which severely attenuates signal reaching the Rx.
-As a solution, the authors in \cite{mfris1} propose a new multi-functional (MF) RIS architecture.
+As a solution, the work in \cite{mfris1} proposes a new multi-functional (MF) RIS, which comprises of an array of active elements.
+Each array element exhibits a three-layer structure, which enables multidimensional and full-space signal manipulation.
 An MF-RIS essentially harvests energy from the incident signal, which in turn, is used for simultaneous transmission and reflection of the amplified incident signals.

 Accordingly, by considering a frequency selective scenario and a nonlinear EH model, we propose a novel DCSK-based MF-RIS-aided noncoherent SWIPT architecture.
 Specifically, the MF-RIS is partitioned into three non-overlapping surfaces, with one acting in the EH mode, and the other two operating in the information transmission (IT) and information reflection (IR) mode, respectively.
 We derive analytical expression for the system's bit error rate (BER) and a lower bound on the number of elements required to operate in the EH mode.
 We investigate the BER-harvested power trade-off and propose appropriate transmit waveform designs for achieving self-sustainability.
 Results demonstrate the impact of this trade-off in the context of appropriate choice of system parameters.